 Located in the heart of Central Minnesota, Virnig Manufacturing has been designing and producing attachments for nearly since 1989.
 From engineering and cutting raw materials to machining, welding, and painting the finished product, all steps of the manufacturing process are done in-house by experts.

-The skid steer attachments’ major components are American made and manufactured with the latest technologies to yield a product that continually outperforms the competition.The product line is backed by a 1-year warranty and an ongoing customer support system.
+The skid steer attachments’ major components are manufactured with the latest technologies to yield a product that continually outperforms the competition.The product line is backed by a 1-year warranty and an ongoing customer support system.
 Plus, Virnig carries over 40,000 attachment parts that are in stock and ready to ship the same day an order is received.